mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-HA-with-Corosync-Pacemaker.md

      MaxScale	(lsb:maxscale):	Started node2
 ```

-With both resources on node2, now MaxScale service will be reachable via the configured VIP address 192.168.122.125
+With both resources on node2, now MariaDB MaxScale service will be reachable via the configured VIP address 192.168.122.125